gislu/roads-safety-evaluating/README.md

 # Differentiating System of Dangerous Roads

 <p>
-	Desktop system with the GIS function, Database Searching or Editing Function and Analyses of Roads Security based on .Net and ArcObject.
+	Desktop system with the GIS function, Database relevant function and Data Mining of Roads Security based on .Net and ArcObject.

 </p>
 <p>